wongyah/awesome-technical-writing-learning/README.md

 - [DITA Best Practices: A Roadmap for Writing, Editing, and Architecting in DITA](https://www.amazon.com/DITA-Best-Practices-Roadmap-Architecting/dp/0132480522) - A practical book about how to write effective technical information in DITA, published in 2011 by IBM Press (not a free resource).
 - [The DITA Style Guide: Best Practices for Authors](https://www.oxygenxml.com/dita/styleguide/) - Written in DITA 1.1 by Tony Self.
+- [Jorsek's Technical Content Development Guide](https://github.com/Jorsek/jorsek-cdg) - Developed by the maker of the CCMS Heretto.

 You can use DITA to improve your own technical documentation.
 If you don't have such resources, pick one of **📔 open source sample manuals written in DITA** to see how it was written and think how to improve it.